 I don’t care if you’re male or female, where you’re from, how old you are, what political party you belong to, what your relationship status is–or anything else.
 Well, that’s not completely true.
 I care.
 I’m just not going to use it against you, judge you, or try to put you in a box.
 And, it goes both ways.
 In other words, don’t ask me about my personal background and beliefs.
 All you need to know is that there’s nothing about my background or beliefs that will get in the way of me helping you reach your goals as an author–unless you’re writing books promoting prejudice.

-I’ve helped authors of all ages (from 15 to 97) and many ethnicities (from all around the world): Black, White, Native American, Indian, Muslim, etc. Check out my recently updated wall of success stories here and you’ll see a rainbow of young and old writers represented: Mark Malatesta Reviews.
-Just don’t be like the knucklehead who once asked me why there isn’t more diversity there.
-I’ll tell you right now.
+I’ve helped authors of all ages (from 15 to 97) and many ethnicities (from all around the world): Black, White, Native American, Indian, Muslim, etc. Check out my recently updated success stories here and you’ll see a rainbow of young and old writers represented: Mark Malatesta Reviews.
+And please don’t be like the knucklehead who once asked me why there isn’t more diversity there.
 It’s simple.
 Minorities are, well, minorities.
 So, you’re going to see more “vanilla” testimonials on my website than all the other flavors.

 Don’t talk about your gender, age, race, politics, religion, sexual orientation, religious beliefs, etc. when pitching literary agents or publishers–unless it’s relevant to the project you’re pitching.
-And, in case you’re wondering, yes… sometimes it’s smart to hide one or more of those things to prevent prejudice.
-I sometimes advise my coaching clients to go out of their way to mask their age, gender, ethnicity, location, etc. when I’m concerned those things might be used against them.
+And, in case you’re wondering, it’s sometimes smart to hide one or more of those things to prevent prejudice.
+I sometimes advise my coaching clients to mask their age, gender, ethnicity, location, etc. when I’m concerned those things might be used against them.
 It’s situational though, so don’t ask me what you should do in the comments section below or on the FAQ / Ask a Question part of one of my main website.
-Click here, instead, to Schedule an Introductory Coaching Call.
+If you want to talk with me about that, click here, instead, to Schedule an Introductory Coaching Call.

 Find Literary Agents Who Aren’t Prejudiced

-If you haven’t already done so, use our Directory of Literary Agents™ (no charge) to find literary agents interested in your type of work.
-You’ll find agents interested in all types of work, including Black Literary Agents, and other agents interested in multicultural and ethnic books.
+If you haven’t already done so, use my Directory of Literary Agents™ (no charge) to find literary agents interested in your type of book.
+You’ll find agents interested in all types of books (fiction, nonfiction, and children’s books), including Black Literary Agents, and other agents interested in multicultural and ethnic books.
 The Directory of Literary Agents™ has been called the most comprehensive and up-to-date list of literary agents available, in print or online.
 It contains detailed biographies, profiles, and contact information for all literary agents in the United States.
 When you enter the Directory of Literary Agents™, you’ll also get free, instant access to our article and audio library with additional information to help you get a literary agent, publisher, and book deal.